thomasdewulf/netcore-tools/readme.md

 ## Publishing a new version

 - Bump the version of the package in the .csproj file
-- ´dotnet pack --Configuration Release´
+- `dotnet pack --Configuration Release`
-- ´dotnet nuget push "ThomasDeWulf.Tools.Core/bin/Release/ThomasDeWulf.Tools.Core.<VERSION>.nupkg" --source "github"´
+- `dotnet nuget push "ThomasDeWulf.Tools.Core/bin/Release/ThomasDeWulf.Tools.Core.<VERSION>.nupkg" --source "github"`